carlosxc/oro/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/workflow/configuration-reference.md

     Contains configuration for Workflow Restrictions
 * **defaults** - node for default workflow configuration values that can be changed in UI later.
     * **active** - determine if workflow should be active right after first load of configuration.
+* **applications** - list of web application names for which workflow should be available (default: all applications match)
+* **scopes** - list of scopes configurations used for filtering workflow by scopes
+* **datagrids** - list of datagrid names on which rows currently available transitions should be displayed as buttons.
+* **disable_operations** - an array of [operation](../../../../../ActionBundle/Resources/doc/operations.md) names (as keys) and related entities for which the operation should be disabled.

 Example
 -------
 ```
 workflows:                                                    # Root elements
     b2b_flow_sales:                                           # A unique name of workflow
-        label: B2B Sales Flow                                 # This will be shown in UI
         defaults:
             active: true                                      # Active by default (when config is loaded)
-        entity: OroCRM\Bundle\SalesBundle\Entity\Opportunity  # Workflow will be used for this entity
+        entity: Oro\Bundle\SalesBundle\Entity\Opportunity  # Workflow will be used for this entity
+        datagrids:                                            # datagrid names on which rows available transitions from currently started workflow should be displayed
+            - opportunity_grid
         entity_attribute: opportunity                         # Attribute name used to store root entity
         is_system: true                                       # Workflow is system, i.e. not editable and not deletable
         start_step: qualify                                   # Name of start step